TheHound/brg-blog/_posts/2023-06-20-data-sync-patterns.md

 categories: jekyll update
 ---
 # Scenario
-You want to save some data to a database, usually a transactional db, and take additional actions. i.e. In psuedo code:
+You want to save some data to a database, usually a transactional db, and take additional actions. i.e. In pseudo code:
 ```java
 TodoItem saveTodoItem(TodoItemSpec spec) {
     // begin transaction